AbdullahF1111/mcq-generator/README.md

 ### 🔬 Limitations & Future Work

 - Distractors are heuristically generated — can be generic or low-quality.

-- Plan to fine-tune distractor generation using larger QG datasets.
+- Plan to fine-tune distractor generation using larger QG datasets & Improve it.
 - Add multilingual support with mT5 or flan-t5-xl.
 - Evaluate question quality using BLEU/ROUGE metrics.

-- Expand to domain-specific MCQs (e.g., medicine, education, history).
+- Expand to domain-specific MCQs (e.g., medicine, education, history)
+- Integrate ranking models for question quality scoring.

 👤 Author